When Kids See Ghosts

 Amazon sells these awesome little tents or canopies for twin sized beds that I think are great because they fit over the top 1/3 of the bed.
 They’re about $40.
 What they do is create a barrier between your child and whatever wants to lean in over them.
 The best part is that they are designed for fun so no one has to wonder why your child has one.

 Some children can be very self conscious about seeing Spirit.
 You might want to think about attaching the switch for the twinkle lights to the edge of the inside of the canopy.

 I think it’s important to include your child in setting up their room for sleep.
 She should know why you are adding things to her room so that she feels confident that you are listening and making the situation better.
 When my son went through this stage, we did all of this.
 We just never made a big deal out of it.
-It was a very causal attitude, “Ok, you’re seeing ghosts, here’s what you do, moving on now.”
+It was a very causal attitude, “Ok, you’re seeing ghosts, here’s what you do going forward.”
 This was always my approach.
 Being sensitive doesn’t make you special.
 Being you does.
 This was always my message.

-When I make a big deal out of something, the kids will too.
+When you make a big deal out of something, your kids will too.

-Hold your child accountable for using the tools that you provide.
-If your daughter says that she is having problems ask the questions.
+Hold your child accountable for using the tools you provide.
+If your daughter says that she's having problems, ask the questions.
 “Did you use your salt lamp, your fan, are you doing your prayer for protection?”
 I always start with that.

 There were times when my son was growing up that he slacked off on his routine and then suddenly found himself with visitors again.
 I would listen compassionately and then ask the questions, “Are you using your fan, salt rock, white light?”
 If the answer was no, then there was no sympathy from me because the issue was now about personal responsibility.